 When 100% of the abutting property owners commit to on-site mitigation, the City will pay the total cost of treatment.

 It is the responsibility of local residents to secure commitments from the respective property owners of a specific pond.
 It may be helpful for petitioning property owners to elect a representative of their choosing who will organize the petition process and will serve as the main contact for the City.
-An online petition form must be signed and submitted by more than 50% of property owners before July 1st for a pond to be considered.
+An online petition form must be signed and submitted by more than 50% of property owners before July 15th for a pond to be considered.
 Signatures do not carry over into following years.
+Residents may contact the City, using the contact information above, to receive an update on which properties have or have not submitted a petition.

 Following the submission of a petition, a confirmation email will be sent to all participating property owners.
 For petitions with commitments made by more than 50% of property owners, a subsequent inspection of onsite mitigation practices will be carried out by City staff.
 The results of that inspection will inform on the cost share schedule, described above.
 All participating residents will be notified on the results.

-It is the responsibility of the local residents to secure any match funding required by the application process.
+It is the responsibility of the residents to secure any match funding required by the application process.
+Click the following link to access the petition form.